leaphly/leaphly-cart-doc/index.rst

 Special solutions for specific use cases that go beyond standard usage.

-Want to know more about the CART and how each part can be configured?
+Want to know more about the Cart and how each part can be configured?
 There's a tutorial for each one.

 Contributing
 ------------